Respond • Recover • Protect

 How to avoid it

-• Do not click links in unsolicited text messages.
+• Do not tap links in unsolicited texts.

-• Be suspicious of urgent delivery or account alerts.
+• Be suspicious of urgent delivery, toll, package, or account alerts.

 If you fell for it